johnnyshankman/xtznftswap-contracts/README.md

-## HOW TO USE

-The front end needs to always batch together two transactions.
+## xtznftswap Tezos Contracts

+The contracts and unit tests for the core xtznftswap contract written in python/SmartPy.

 ### Proposing

+The front end needs to always batch together two+ transactions.
 Adds the proposal to the storage.
 Tezos tokens will be held custodialy until `accept_trade` or `cancel_trade` is called.

 ```